Jetpack Compose Roadmap: A Path to Modern Android UI Development

 Key Concepts to Learn:

-• Layouts: Learn how to arrange composable functions on the screen using layouts like Column, Row, Box, and more.
+- Layouts: Learn how to arrange composable functions on the screen using layouts like

-• Modifiers: Learn how to style, adjust sizes, apply padding, and more with Modifier.
+, and more. - Modifiers: Learn how to style, adjust sizes, apply padding, and more with

-• Text and Styling: Learn how to display and style text with the Text composable and typography.
+. - Text and Styling: Learn how to display and style text with the

-• Buttons and Clickable Elements: Learn to use interactive components like Button, IconButton, and Click modifiers.
+composable and typography. - Buttons and Clickable Elements: Learn to use interactive components like

 Sample Code (Basic Compose Layout):